Things you have already done or found - bold type

 - Am convinced that a relative must have arrived here from outer space.

 - Found a disturbing family secret.
-(Not always a bad thing - a secret may mean interesting records exist)
+(Not always a bad thing.
+It may mean that interesting records exist.)

 - Told others about a disturbing family secret.